scijones/scijones.github.io/index.md

 *Noise-induced nucleation in a bistable tunnel diode circuit*

+*Phase diffusion in graphene-based Josephson junctions* - Honestly, I only did sample prep for this one.

 ## Where the academic tries to demonstrate a personality

 <details><summary>Here's a story about COVID-19 isolation that I'm still writing.
 As of now, I'm missing pictures and have yet to edit.</summary>